Neural-Systems-at-UIO/Laterality/README.md

 # Laterality
-Quantitative analysis of rat and mouse brain data
+Python code for performing laterality analysis of rat and mouse brain data

 # Authors